Jessica Simpson's Christmas tweet seems to confirm pregnancy rumor

 She went on to star in the 2005 film version of “The Dukes of Hazzard” and re-invented herself as a country singer in 2008.
 She currently designs apparel, accessories and other fashion products and is a mentor on the TV contest “Fashion Star.”

-Simpson’s fiancé, Eric Johnson, is a former U.S. professional football player whose career spanned seven seasons for both the San Francisco 49ers and New Orleans Saints.
-(Reporting By Mary Wisniewski and Paul Simao)
+Simpson’s fiance, Eric Johnson, is a former U.S. professional football player whose career spanned seven seasons for both the San Francisco 49ers and New Orleans Saints.